TecStocks/.github/profile/README.md

 <p align="justify"> Creating a mobile platform with the objective manage Files that informs the user
 about his vehicle and actualizations about the documentations.

-Align with the strategic objectives to be achived by each equipament that able to inform the client.</p>
+Align with the strategic objectives to be achived by each equipment that able to inform the client.</p>